-Face Two: Chaoticness
+Face two: Chaoticness

-Let us return to the strings (I)-(IV) that we started with.
-According to Kolmogorov's explanation, the strings (I) and (II) look random because they are complex, while (III) and (IV) look non-random because they are simple.
-It seems that intuitively we expect the result of a random process be complex, and suspect some cheating when it turns out to be simple.
+Let us return to strings (I)-(IV) that we started with.
+According to Kolmogorov's explanation, strings (I) and (II) look random because they are complex, while (III) and (IV) look non-random because they are simple.
+It seems that intuitively we expect the result of a random process be complex, and we suspect some cheating when it turns out to be simple.

 There are many ways to compare objects around us: we can distinguish big and small objects, or heavy and light objects.
 Also we can speak about complex and simple objects.
-In 1960s Kolmogorov15 observed that mathematics can be used for such a classification.
+In the 1960s Kolmogorov8 observed that mathematics can be used for such a classification.
 Now the corresponding mathematical theory is usually called Kolmogorov complexity theory.

-$^{^{15}}$ Kolmogorov's paper of 1965 became most known, but he was not alone: many people independently came to similar ideas.
-As Kolmogorov notes in his paper of 1969, the first publication in this direction was written by Ray Solomonoff; Gregory Chaitin also developed this idea a bit later.
+8Kolmogorov's paper of 1965 [78] became most well known, but he was not alone: many people independently came to similar ideas.
+As Kolmogorov notes in his paper [79], the first publication in this direction was written by Ray Solomonoff [187]; Gregory Chaitin [28] also developed this idea a bit later.

 The main idea is simple and natural: complexity of an object can be measured by the length of its shortest description.
-Each object has long descriptions, however a complex object cannot have short descriptions.
+Each object has a long description, however a complex object cannot have a short description.

-Let Y be a set of all objects we consider, and let X be a set of all possible descriptions of those objects.
+Let Y be the set of all objects we consider, and let X be a set of all possible descriptions of those objects.
 Let us recall that |x| stands for the length of x.
 According to what we said, the complexity of an object y, denoted by Comp(y), is defined by the formula

-$$Comp(y) = \min{x} \{ |x| \colon x \text{ is a description of } y \}.$$
+$$Comp(y) = \min{x} \{|x| \colon x \text{ is a description of } y\}.$$

-If an object y has no descriptions at all, its complexity is infinite (the minimum of the empty set is defined as infinity).
+If an object y has no description at all, its complexity is infinite (the minimum of the empty set is defined as infinity).

-Of course, we need some uniform way to measure the length of descriptions, it would be unfair to say that something can be easily described in Chinese because only one hieroglyph is needed, and has only a complicated English description that consists of several dozen letters.
+Of course, we need some uniform way to measure the length of a description, it would be unfair to say that something can be easily described in Chinese because only one glyph is needed, and has only a complicated English description that consists of several dozen letters.
 So we assume that all descriptions are presented as binary strings.
 In other words, we assume in the sequel that $X = \Xi$.

-The set of all pairs $\langle x, y \rangle$ where x describes y, can be called a language of descriptions, or description language.
+The set of all pairs $\langle x, y \rangle$ where x describes y, can be called a language of descriptions or a description language.
 Note that (for some description language) some object y may have many descriptions.
 We may also consider description languages where the same x can describe several objects.
-For example, the expression "a string of zeros" can be considered as a description of all such strings, and we may even consider an expression "a bit string" as a description of all binary strings.16
+For example, the expression "a string of zeros" can be considered as a description of all such strings, and we may even consider an expression "a bit string" as a description of all binary strings.
+9

-All said was a preparation to the following formal definition.
+What has been discussed above was a preparation for the following formal definition.
 Consider an arbitrary subset E in the Cartesian product $\Xi \times Y$, called a description language.
-If $\langle x, y \rangle \in E$, we say that the string x is a description of the object y.
+If $\langle x,y \rangle \in E$, we say that the string x is a description of the object y.
 The complexity Comp_E of an object y with respect to the description language E is defined as

-$$\operatorname{Comp}{E}(y) = \min\{|x| \colon \langle x, y \rangle \in E\}.$$
+$$Comp_E(y) = \min{x} \{ |x| \colon \langle x, y \rangle \in E \}.$$